hpsmatheus/github-stats/README.md

 ## Improvements

 **Interaction with GitHub API**: a personal token with read-only permission to public repos is being used to interact with the GitHub API.
-As is necessary to generate a bundle file, the token is hard coded on a local file (not commited to GitHub repo).
 A better solution here would be having this token stored in a secrets manager or in a vault, and in the local environment using a environment variable.

 **Performance**: limiting the periods for searches or receiving pagination parameters in the backend could avoid performance issues.